A writing tool to sharpen your thesis

 What a strong thesis statement actually does

 Specificity over breadth.
-Vague theses are the most common weakness in first drafts, and they are what most AI essay tools default to because vague claims are safe.
+Vague theses are the most common weakness in first drafts, because vague claims are safe.
 A strong thesis names the specific population, mechanism, or text it is making a claim about — not "education" but "open-enrollment community colleges in California between 2010 and 2020".

 One claim, not three.
 Multi-clause theses that try to argue three things at once dilute the force of each.
-The drafter prefers a single claim with one qualifier — a position plus the condition under which it holds — over a laundry list of sub-arguments.
+The workspace pushes you toward a single claim with one qualifier — a position plus the condition under which it holds — over a laundry list of sub-arguments.

 Placed where the reader expects it.
 In most classroom essays the thesis is the last sentence of the first paragraph, and that placement is load-bearing.
-The drafter writes the full introduction and lets the thesis sit where graders expect to find it rather than floating in the middle of a paragraph.
+You build the full introduction and let the thesis sit where graders expect to find it rather than floating in the middle of a paragraph.

 Weak thesis versus strong thesis

-Here is the kind of upgrade the pipeline produces when you paste a prompt about the effects of remote work on cities.
+Here is the kind of upgrade this workspace helps you make when you paste a prompt about the effects of remote work on cities.

 Weak — topic summary